01 of 15

-The Atheneum is one of the finest buildings in Bucharest.
-Currently used for the George Enescu Philhamonic, the theater has 800 seats and excellent acoustics.Continue to 3 of 22 below.
+The Athenaeum is one of the finest buildings in Bucharest.
+Currently used for the George Enescu Philhamonic, the theater has 800 seats and excellent acoustics.Continue to 2 of 15 below.

-The French baroque Atheneum has a marvelous cupola, which features statues such as this one.
-The Athenenum was built in 1888 with funds donated by the public.Continue to 4 of 22 below.
+The French baroque Athenaeum has a marvelous cupola, which features statues such as this one.
+The Athenenum was built in 1888 with funds donated by the public.Continue to 3 of 15 below.

 Revolution Square in Bucharest, Romania is a memorial to the 1989 revolution.
 Over 1000 citizens died and another 3000 wounded during the revolt.

-This lovely library was designed by the French architect Paul Gottereau.
-The building was heavily damaged during the December 1989 revolution but was restored.Continue to 8 of 22 below.
+This lovely library, which sits across the street from the National Museum of Art in Romania, was designed by the French architect Paul Gottereau.
+The building was heavily damaged during the December 1989 revolution, but was restored shortly thereafter.Continue to 7 of 15 below.